thejfry/ENGO500_Group1/TrilaterationNation - Proposal.md

 Indoor positioning is an ongoing challenge in the market place.
 With cities growing up and architecture advancing, indoor navigation could be used for construction site navigation, 3D mapping of buildings and floorplans, and many other applications.
 Ultra-wideband real-time location systems, ranging radios, are a product on the marketplace, that can be used as a solution to this problem.
 The company Decawave currently makes a small, portable product, sold with their own application that allows the user to select the location of the node radios, and then, using the raw ranging data collected via Bluetooth streams, determines the position of the user [1].
 This is done using a simple algorithm that calculates the position from each node, compares the positions, and selects the one that matches the other solutions the best [2].
 To improve the user experience, an android application will be developed that will allow for the user to input node locations, upload blueprints, and view their position in real-time.
 The application will stream raw data from the array of ranging radios and calculate the users position using least squares estimation.

 ## Proponent Profile
-> Describe your organization including its mandate and vision, current products and/or services, and priorities and/or factors that influence your business.
-Describe the use of geomatics within your organization, including technologies and data.

-TrilaterationNation seeks to provide solutions to location based problems using trilateration based technologies.
-We are proud to call TrilaterationNation a geomatics based company due to our ongoing use of ultra-wideband ranging technology and digital mapping applications.TrilaterationNation's current project being developed is a solution to the problem many companies face today regarding positioning in GNSS deprived locations.
+TrilaterationNation seeks to provide solutions to location-based problems using ranging data in trilateration software.
+We are proud to call TrilaterationNation a geomatics-based company due to our ongoing use of ultra-wideband ranging technology and digital mapping applications.
+TrilaterationNation's current project being developed is a solution to the problem many companies face today regarding positioning in GNSS deprived locations.

 ## Client/user Profile
-> Describe the needs of the clients/users and how they will benefit from the results of this project.
-Describe what they do and how they will be impacted by the results and how it may influence their future business direction.
-Describe how clients/users will be engaged in the project.

 Our clients ultimately need to obtain their locations while in GNSS deprived locations.
-Many of our clients will be mining companies or construction companies who desire a more consistent and accurate method to track their assets on their worksites or need a more reliable way to locate all personnel during safety events.
-The results of this project will offer our clients a simple, intuitive solution to asset tracking in GNSS deprived locations that will improve on site safety for workers.
+Many of our clients will be mining companies or construction companies who desire a more consistent and accurate method to track their assets on their worksites.
+This could also be used as a more reliable way to locate all personnel during safety events.
+The results of this project will offer our clients a simple, intuitive solution to asset tracking and positioning, in low GNSS coverage, or indoor environments, that will improve on site safety for workers.

 # Project Performance Framework
 ## Objectives, outputs, outcomes and criteria
 The objectives of this project have been defined as the two objectives seen in the table below.
 Overall, the success of this project will be evaluated based on the performance of the final product compared to the currently available application provided by the hardware developer.
-This application implements a somewhat arbitrary position estimator [Paul 1], which significantly limits the potential of the hardware which may be capable of providing much more accurate positions.
+This application implements a somewhat arbitrary position estimator [2], which significantly limits the potential of the hardware which may be capable of providing much more accurate positions.
 The outcomes of both objectives presented could result in an increase in implementation of this indoor positioning system, which will allow users to obtain high-precision position solutions at a low cost, faster, easier and more reliably than before.
-Obtaining these objectives is well within the capability of this capstone project group, as all positioning methods have been covered in coursework and any required programming techniques are either already known or within the ability of the group members to learn.
+Obtaining these objectives is well within the capability of this capstone project team, as all positioning methods have been covered in coursework and any required programming techniques are either already known or within the ability of the team members to learn.

 Item | Project Objectives | Project Outputs | Project Outcomes | Measurement Criteria
 ------------ | ------------- | ------------- | ------------- | -------------